Meredith Calhoun: American Civil War

 In February 1861, Meredith Calhoun "of Georgia" was one of several Southerners presented to Napoleon III, Emperor of the French.
 A biographer of Virginia Clay-Clopton wrote that "Mrs. Meredith Calhoun...with her husband, played a brilliant part in Paris society when Eugénie's triumphs were at their height."

-In October 1861 the Huntsville Democrat newspaper reported that Calhoun had returned from Paris where he had sought to promote the interests of the Confederate States government: "The friends of Mr. Meredith Calhoun were agreeably surprised by his arival here, one day last week, in good health and spirits, after an abence of over twelve months in Paris.
-He evaded espionage, and run the gauntlet of Northern rebel hunters, by studiously ignoring the English language after his arival in Canada, and communicating with persons of the English tongue through his French attendant, who speaks English pretty well, and acted as his interpreter.
+In October 1861 the Huntsville Democrat newspaper reported that Calhoun had returned from Paris where he had sought to promote the interests of the Confederate States government: "The friends of Mr. Meredith Calhoun were agreeably surprised by his ar[r]ival here, one day last week, in good health and spirits, after an ab[s]ence of over twelve months in Paris.
+He evaded espionage, and run the gauntlet of Northern rebel hunters, by studiously ignoring the English language after his ar[r]ival in Canada, and communicating with persons of the English tongue through his French attendant, who speaks English pretty well, and acted as his interpreter.
 He brings intelligence of the rapid progress of the public opinion Confederate in favor of government, the recognition since our victory at Manassas.
 As he passed through London, he says Mr. Yancey told him he anticipated the breaking of the blockade by England and France between the 15th of October and the 15th November, at farthest, in which opinion Mr. C., whose opportunities for acquiring information very favorable, fully concurs."

 As of June 1862 Calhoun's house in Huntsville had been occupied by the U.S. Army which had used it as a field hospital; news reports stated that "this mansion cost $50,000, contains a large and handsome collection of paintings, statuary, &c, including some rare specimens of Mosaic tables, a facsimile of the celebrated Warwick vase, &c., and that the grounds are laid out in parterres, with elaborate elegance, It is to be hoped that these will be spared from vandal depredations."
 Generally known as the Calhoun House, this had originally been constructed as property of Calhoun's father-in-law, Smith, and together with the gardens and outbuildings took up a whole block "bounded by Randolph, Enstis, Greene and Lincoln streets."

 In February 1864 the Huntsville paper reported that 30 men who had been enslaved by Calhoun had been "conscribed" into the U.S. Army.